 Week 3: Plant health and the food chain.

-Week 4: The plant and plant commodity trade: health implications and impacts
+Week 4: The plant and plant commodity trade: trends in production, consumption and health.

 Entry Requirements (not applicable to Visiting Students)

 |Additional Costs|| None

 Information for Visiting Students

 On completion of this course, the student will be able to: